Knossos from Agios Nikolaos

 How long is a day trip to Knossos from Agios Nikolaos?

-On top of the travel, allow around one and a half to two hours at the site itself, and another hour or two if your trip includes the Heraklion Archaeological Museum, as many organized tours do.
-Altogether, a day trip from Agios Nikolaos can be a relaxed half-day focused on the palace or a fuller day taking in the museum and perhaps other stops.
+On top of the travel, allow around one and a half to two hours at the site itself.
+Add another hour or two if your trip includes the Heraklion Archaeological Museum, as most organized tours do.
+Altogether, a day trip from Agios Nikolaos can be a relaxed half-day focused on the palace or a fuller day taking in the museum and other stops.
 Knowing the timing helps you plan the rest of your day in eastern Crete.
-Our guide to the best time to visit Knossos covers timing, and the next section weighs up the best way to go.

 Powered by GetYourGuide